arkime/arkime/release/README.txt

 Instructions for using the prebuilt Moloch packages.
-These packages are still in testing phase, so there may be some issues.
+These packages are still in the testing phase so there may be some issues.
 Please report and bugs or feature requests by opening an issue at https://github.com/aol/moloch/issues

 Basic Moloch Installation steps:
  1) Download a Moloch build for 64bit Ubuntu 14.04, Ubuntu 16.04, Centos 6, or Centos 7 from http://molo.ch/index.html#downloads